 Next, I adjust highlights and shadows.
 Clicking More Options in the Shadows/Highlights dialog box gives you—you guessed it—more options.
 As I understand it (and somebody please correct me if I’m wrong), the Amount of shadow lightening is just that.
 But the real power comes from the Tonal Width.
 By adjusting this, it only affects the darkest x% of the photograph.
 So, if I only want to lighten the area underneath the aircraft, I can jack up the Amount while reducing the Tonal Width.
 It’s the same for the Highlights.
 Adjusting the Tonal Width determines how much of the bright areas you want to adjust.
 Here, I’m only affecting the brightest areas of the photo.
 Honestly, I have learned a lot by fiddling with sliders and adjustments and seeing if I like the results.
 But it helps to know just how Lr or Ps is affecting the image.

-And here is the finished product.
+And here is the finished product, with the original underneath.
 If I got anything wrong or mixed up terminology, please let me know.
 Everybody has their own workflow, and this is what works for me in this very specific setting.
 Let me know if you have any questions or comments.
 And you can see some of other photos from this shoot, as well as more of my aviation work at the link below.
 The photos always look better there than they do in Kinja.